SciML/ModelingToolkitNeuralNets.jl/docs/src/symbolic_ude_tutorial.md

 # Symbolic UDE Creation

 This tutorial will demonstrate a simple interface for symbolic declaration neural networks that can be directly added to ModelingToolkit-declared ODE models to create UDEs.
+The primarily functionality we show is the `SymbolicNeuralNetwork` function, however, we will show how it can be incorporated into a full workflow.
 For our example we will use a simple self-activation loop model, however, it can be easily generalised to more model types.

 ### Ground truth model and synthetic data generation